Even partial view of economic damage from virus is massive

 GOVERNMENT & CENTRAL BANKS: Governments around the globe are laying out billions of dollars to stabilize their economies even as revenue from taxes seizes up.

 — The famous French cafes, along with restaurants and bars, will remain closed at least through May.
-In support, Finance minister Bruno Le Maire said the government is further deferring tax payments and extending short-term unemployment payouts to support those businesses.
+In support, Finance Minister Bruno Le Maire said the government is further deferring tax payments and extending short-term unemployment payouts to support those businesses.

 — Factory orders in the U.S. plunged last month and will get worse.
 The nation was on lockdown for only the first half of March.

 PLANES: There are few industries that have been harder hit that airlines, and the situation grows worse daily.
-Shares of Southwest Airlines have falling almost 50% this year, and it has by far the best performing stock among all major U.S. airlines.
+Shares of Southwest Airlines have fallen 47% this year, and Southwest is easily the best performing stock among major U.S. airlines.

-— “Traffic is virtually zero” and if it doesn’t improve by July, “we will have to prepare ourselves for a drastically smaller airline,” said Southwest Airlines CEO Gary Kelly.
+— “Traffic is virtually zero” and if it doesn’t improve by July, “we will have to prepare ourselves for a drastically smaller airline,” said Southwest CEO Gary Kelly.

 The airline is burning through cash at “an alarming rate,” although Kelly didn’t give a figure.
 Southwest reports quarterly results Tuesday, after a dismal report from Delta.